Start9Labs/documentation/source/misc-guides/tor-firefox/desktop.rst

 Windows:

 Click `here <https://registry.start9labs.com/sys/proxy.pac>`_ to get the file and save the file somewhere you won’t delete it.
+Please ensure to remember and use the location you save the file in.
 For this example:

     .. code-block::